Addressing a global challenge

 The Institute has also conducted an ambitious world-wide study into every reported chemical-based contamination over five years, determining types of feed, geographic origin and health risks and paving the way for the food industry to set up a self-monitoring programme.

-Chris led the UK government's independent review of food systems following the 2013 horse meat scandal.
-Laboratories around the world now use tests developed at Queen’s by Professor Elliott and his colleagues.
+Professor Chris Elliott led the UK government's independent review of food systems following the 2013 horse meat scandal.
+Laboratories around the world now use tests developed at Queen’s by Chris and his colleagues.